creaturenex/serverless-romero/project/tech.md

 # Technologies

-### Azure Services
+## Azure Services

 **Azure Function**
-- To perform the Application workload/ computational
+- To perform the computational workload for the application

 **AzureBlob**
-- store image online as API uses URL to read image
-  - is this required?
-I can just store the url
+- Image sent via Twilio will be upload to blob
+- Blob Image URL will be used by Computer Vision for analysis

 **Computer Vision**
 - Computer Vision is meant to extract text from a card image which will be used to as parameters sent to the MTG API
-- Comuter Vision AI will get the image from Twilio Webhook through the azure function that will then be forward directly to the Computer Vision AI.
-Text will then be returned and pass to the MTG API to return relevant card prices and build a deck online.
+- Computer Vision AI will get the image from Twilio Webhook through the azure function that will then be forward directly to the Computer Vision AI.
+Text will then be returned and pass to the MTG API to return relevant card prices and build a deck online
-- created a computer vision resource so that our function can forward the image for processing using a CV endpoint and key
 - The endpoint and url were configured as process accessible variables within the magic vision function

-**CosmoDB**
-- store user information?
+**CosmoDB** - **This is a major issue how do we tackle this?**
- - as of right now I can just return the current value of a card in text message but need to build up the online card functionality, doesn't require a DB
+ - **NOT** required right now as I can return the current value of a card in text message but I need to build up the online card functionality
-- need to outline this
-  if user ID matches add all relevant card scans to user ID the online deck would pull all relevant card info
+- What data am I interested in?
+  - User ID unique identifier
--
+    - store each card information

-**FUTURE GOAL**
-- Azure Mobile App
+    - name
-  - create ios/android dedicated app
-- Handle multiple cards in one image?
+    - deck color
+    - card flavor text
+    - Mana Cost
+    - card type
+  - Card market value
+    - collect new market value everyday?
+    - trend data

-### APIs
+## APIs

 **Name of API**
 - Twilio - SMS Webhook